artevelde-uas/LimeSurvey-LTI-Plugin/README.md

 # LTIPlugin
-LimeSurvey Plugin that allows LimeSurvey to act as an LTI provider for tools such as Canvas and openEdX.
+LimeSurvey Plugin that allows LimeSurvey to act as an LTI provider for tools such as Moodle, Canvas and openEdX.
 LimeSurvey will have access to the LMS course name and course and student identifier and allow the completion of a survey.

 ## Installation